 Mr. Powell is currently on faculty at Rowan University, Montgomery College, Anne Arundel Community College, and the University of Maryland, College Park teaching saxophone and a variety of classes in the jazz studies area, as well as for the general population.
 He has also served on the faculties of Frostburg State University and the Pennsylvania State University.

-*Mr. Powell will teach all levels of saxophone for Week 1 of the 2017 Woodwind Camp.
+*Mr. Powell will teach all levels of saxophone for Week 2 of the 2018 Woodwind Camp

-*Mr. Koch will teach all levels of saxophone for Week 2 of the 2017 Woodwind Camp.
+*Mr. Parrell will teach all levels of saxophone for Week 1 of the 2018 Woodwind Camp

-*Mr. Anderson will perform and assist with sectionals in the Advanced Wind Ensemble and direct the Jazz Ensemble.
+*Mr. Anderson will teach beginner and intermediate saxophone, perform and assist with the Advanced Wind Ensemble, co-conduct the Concert Band with David Anderson and direct the elective Jazz Band